chandan-pal/Hibernate_Learnings/Hibernate_Notes.md

 24. @ManyToMany : on top of the field to create a mamy to many relationship.
 To be added on both entity ends.
 Two mapping tables are created by default, one for each side.
 To stop hibernate from creating two mapping tables for same mapping use mappedBy property. e.g @ManyToMany(mappedBy="<fieldNameOfOtherEntity>")
 25. @NotFound(action=NotFoundAction.IGNORE) : (org.hibernate.annotations) - tells hibernate what to do if there is no data for that field while fetching.
 Otherwise it will through exception
-26. @OneToMany(cascade = CascadeType.PERSIST) : tells hibernate to cascade the saving operation for the member entity also
+26. @OneToMany(cascade = CascadeType.PERSIST) : tells hibernate to cascade the saving operation for the member entity also.

 Note: @Id, @Column can also added on top of getter method in place of on top of the field (In that case the values which are returned from the getter will be saved, and not the value of the field directly)